-(Not supported in the P6 family processors.)
+(Not supported in the P6 family processors and later IA-32 processors.)
 When set, these flags cause the processor to detect the exact instruction that caused a data breakpoint condition.
 For backward and forward compatibility with other IA-32 processors, Intel recommends that the LE and GE flags be set to 1 if exact breakpoints are required.